Easter Weekend 7th April – 9th April 2023

 Sunday Night:

-- Local motels at Waiuku
+- Local Motels at Waiuku

 Roadcrew & Logistics

 Fortunately, there is a simple solution to this problem.
 You can form a team entry.
 Here’s how it works.
 As you journey down the river, you will meet with your road-crew every now & then, to rotate who is in the boat, vs, who is on the road.
-This way everybody gets to enjoy a river voyage.
+This way everybody gets to enjoy the river voyage.
 Plus you get to have a rest & a bathroom break & bite to eat.
-Your team might consist of say 3~5 people.
+Your team might consist of say 3~4 people.

 Equipment: